 Set up learning centers in your classroom to provide preschool students areas to learn and play.
+This article will give you many preschool learning center ideas so you can set up a colorful, fun and safe learning environment for your students.
 Many classrooms are divided into centers where children can hone in on skills and themes.
 Learning centers come in all shapes, but they usually have at least three sides that are created with the use of walls or dividers.
-The size of the centers depends on the overall classroom space and the theme or type of play.
+The size of the centers depend on the overall classroom space and the theme or type of play.

 Types & Ideas

 Learning centers should invite and promote active, independent exploration and discovery, creating an atmosphere in which children can learn.
 It’s an approach of “learning by doing” instead of students waiting for a teacher to tell them “what to do” and “when to do it.”
 Design your centers to reflect your curriculum goals and to support the natural movement and developmental needs of your students.
 The fun part is the creative process you use to design each space.
 Here are a few ideas.

 Reading Center – Create cozy spaces by covering tables with blankets for private, quiet spaces.
 Try using large cardboard appliance boxes for separate reading nooks.
 They can be painted with characters and scenes from children’s literature.
 Provide soft pillows, beanbag chairs and rugs.
 Keep a tape recorder nearby for children to either listen to books or to recite their own stories.